-Describe how project activities will be impactful on NOAA trust resources, coastal communities, and/or local economies, and how the project benefits will be sustained beyond the life of the project.
-Applications should include the metrics expected to be tracked, including specific, measurable metrics on removal, disposal, prevention, tracking, and post-removal monitoring efforts, species/habitat impacts, volunteer participation, economic benefits, and other performance measures.
-Provide an estimate of how many pounds of debris will be removed from the marine/coastal environment, the number and type of ADVs/DFG/other debris items removed, geographic area (in square miles or shoreline miles) surveyed.
-When applicable, the following metrics are encouraged to be tracked: weight of debris recycled/reused/converted to energy, footprint of debris removed (square feet), number of volunteers, number of volunteer hours.
-Provide approximate numbers for outcomes of project activities and describe how data will be recorded and maintained.
+Describe how project activities will be impactful on NOAA trust resources, communities, and/or local economies, and how the project benefits will be sustained beyond the life of the project.
+Applications should include the metrics expected to be tracked, including specific, measurable metrics on removal, disposal, prevention, tracking, and any post-removal monitoring efforts, species/habitat impacts, volunteer participation, economic benefits, and other performance measures.
+Provide an estimate of how many pounds of debris will be removed, the debris types collected, and appropriate prevention metrics, such as the number of youth and adults served through informal education/outreach.
 Long-term outcomes can be measured with an increased focus on prevention activities in association with the removal efforts.
-Examples of long-term outcomes include the ecological services to be restored, benefits to local economies from an increase in tourism, the economic benefit to fishers from the removal of ghost gear, jobs created, or how planned prevention activities will sustain the benefits of the marine debris removal activity.
+Examples of long-term outcomes include the ecological services to be restored, benefits to local economies from an increase in tourism, jobs created, or how planned prevention activities will sustain the benefits of the marine debris removal activity.

-- b) Project Location(s): The geographic area (e.g., national or a specific region) in which the project will take place should also be clearly described.
-Provide maps (if needed) of expected locations of on-the-ground work.
-Indicate the time of year that those activities will take place in each location, if possible.
-If exact locations are unknown at the time of application, describe project locations in as much detail as possible and when/how locations will be determined. - c) Detailed Description: This section should clearly describe the following components in detail: - i) Project Overview: How the project would be carried out and how it will meet the goals of this NOFO.
-This should include a description of short- and long-term goals and objectives that align with goals of this NOFO; an overview of each proposed activity (removal, disposal, prevention, and monitoring); and a description of how project results will be shared more broadly. - ii) Removal Methods: For applications that propose to execute a plan for a particular marine debris removal project, the application should include the specific marine debris they plan to remove, how those marine debris targets were identified, and how they will be removed.
-If the list of the specific marine debris targets has not been finalized or the applicant is proposing to subaward funding based on a competition, the applicant should describe their goals in detail and the process they will use to finalize the list of marine debris targets.
+- b) Project Location(s): The geographic area in which the interception project will take place should be clearly described.
+Provide maps (if needed) of expected on-the- ground work and the time of year that those activities will take place in each location, if possible.
+If exact locations are unknown at the time of application, describe project locations in as much detail as possible and when/how locations will be determined. - c) Detailed Methodology: This section should clearly describe the following components in detail: - i) Project Implementation Plan: How the project would be carried out and how it will meet the goals of this NOFO.
+This should include a description of short- and long-term goals and objectives that align with goals of this NOFO; and an overview of each proposed activity (technology procurement, deployment, monitoring, and maintenance, as well as disposal and prevention strategies); and a description of how project results will be shared more broadly. - ii) Procurement and Deployment Methods: Proposals should include how the proposed interception technology (or technologies) will be procured.Proposals should also include detailed information on how the technology will be physically installed and deployed. - iii) Monitoring and Maintenance Plan: Methods for the monitoring and maintenance of the interception technology during and post-award.
+A monitoring and maintenance plan should include who will be monitoring the technology, the frequency of monitoring and debris collection, the types of debris collected, and how the debris will be collected and disposed of from the interception technology.
+Information should include plans for alternative disposal as defined in Section I.B.
+Program Priorities.
+Applications should also include how the applicant plans to sustain the operation over time, including any support from local stakeholders.
+Marine debris interception technologies require long-term maintenance, post award.
+As such, the monitoring and maintenance plan should describe how the chosen technology/technologies will be monitored and maintained both throughout the award (if made), but also in the long-term with the absence of federal funding following any award.